adorad/adorad/docs/docs.md

 }
 ```

-V optimizes such expressions,
+Adorad optimizes such expressions,
 so both `if` statements above produce the same machine code and no tensors are created.

 ### For loop

-V has only one looping keyword: `for`, with several forms.
+Adorad has only one looping keyword: `for`, with several forms.

 #### `for`/`in`